 4. Mutable precompile calls also require `msg.sender == tx.origin`, which prevents contract-mediated confused-deputy patterns

-5. Access Keys cannot bypass these checks - transactions will revert with `UnauthorizedCaller`
+5. Limited access keys cannot bypass these checks - transactions will revert with `UnauthorizedCaller`

 ### Spending Limit Enforcement